dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 rather than `int` to reduce memory consumption... it was a waste of time as it turns out since `part2` runs in a blink of the eye.

+### Day 24: Lobby Layout ###

+I drew a few hex tiles on paper, and decided on a Complex number to represent position as I did on Day 12.
+This time, I wanted to hash them, and learned that Nim has no default `hash` function for Complex, so I had to make one, slowing me down.
+Once that was set aside, part 1 was almost trivial.
+I realized in part 2 that a 1/0 int was a better choice of value rather than bool for black/white to make counting easier.
+That, and the use of a work list made part 2 pretty straightforward.
+All worked first time once over the Nim syntax hurdles.

 ---

 ## Stats